albetnov/100-days-of-code/log.md

 **Today's Progress**: Learned about `new` function syntax, set timeout and interval, Scheduling with setTimeout & setInterval, nested timeout & zero delay, NodeJS specific immediate call.

+### Day 15: March 9, 2022

+**Today's Progress**: Learned about decorators and forwarding, call and apply

+**Thoughts:**: Right now i only understand a little about decorators and forwading.
+Need to see another references tommorow.

+### Day 16: March 10, 2022

+**Today's Progress**: Manage to learned more about decorators and forwading, learned about function bindings, revisit arrow function to learn about lexical `this` and
+`arguments`.